AlenDavid/talk-about-backend/README.md

 ### Tilt

 For running all applications, please install tilt https://docs.tilt.dev/.
 To run tilt, you will need a local kubernetes cluster.
 Our recommendation: either [kind](https://kind.sigs.k8s.io/) or [Rancher Desktop](https://rancherdesktop.io/).

+## Presentation

+There is a presentation related to this source code (written by the author in Brazilian Portuguese).
+You can view and comment in that presentation [here](https://docs.google.com/presentation/d/16lRxOpbyGcASZBvXtaIoKBr5nvdzQzvvpmEDzCmZBNw/edit?usp=sharing).